Have questions about Deaconess Anne House? See below, and if it's not covered you can contact the Director here.

 Are corps members allowed to bring cars?
 Yes!
 Corps members may bring their cars, and are eligible for up to $80 in gas reimbursements per month.
 If corps members do not have cars, they receive a bus/metro pass for their term of service.
 We also have a program car and moped that corps members may share as a resource during their program year, though they must have a drivers license to operate either.
 Members are also encouraged to bring bicycles, if they have one, to get around the city!

 Are corps members responsible for rent costs?
 Not here!
 Corps members live together at the Deaconess Anne House at no cost to them.
 All utilities, property taxes, maintenance costs, furniture, Wi-Fi, and other housing associated costs are paid by The Episcopal Diocese of Missouri.
 They each sign a lease with The Diocese prior to arrival.

 What if an unexpected financial emergency or opportunity comes up?
 The Rt.
-Rev. Wayne Smith, who founded DAH, helped establish the DAH Emergency Support and Continuing Education Fund to help aid corps members in covering the cost of an unexpected financial hardship or professional development opportunity while they have committed to living simply during their year of service.
+Rev. Wayne Smith, the Bishop who founded DAH, helped establish the DAH Emergency Support and Continuing Education Fund to help aid corps members in covering the cost of an unexpected financial hardship or professional development opportunity while they have committed to living simply during their year of service.

 How many hours and what days during week do corps members work?
 Corps members serve 32 hours a week, Monday-Thursday.
 Fridays are reserved for Chapter Meeting and Discernment, as well as spiritual direction and practices!
 Some hours fall on Sunday for ecclesial placement sites.